-- a. was given - i. to the donor; or - to a person who was required or expected to pass on all or any of its amount or value to the donor, whether directly or indirectly (for example, through one or more intermediaries, trustees, or nominees); and - would have been a donation if it had been given directly to the candidate; and - was given in the knowledge or expectation (whether by reference to a trust, an agreement, or an understanding) that it would be wholly or partly applied to make up, or to be included in, or to fund, a donation contributor means a person who makes a contribution and who immediately before making the contribution-
+- a. does not know the identity of the donor; and - i. to the donor; or - to a person who was required or expected to pass on all or any of its amount or value to the donor, whether directly or indirectly (for example, through one or more intermediaries, trustees, or nominees); and - would have been a donation if it had been given directly to the candidate; and - c. was given in the knowledge or expectation (whether by reference to a trust, an agreement, or an understanding) that it would be wholly or partly applied to make up, or to be included in, or to fund, a donation contributor means a person who makes a contribution and who immediately before making the contribution-